Credit Card Minimum Payment Calculator

 • Statement timing: real statements may differ due to daily interest and cycles.

-• If a balance grows, raise the payment above monthly interest.
+• If a balance is barely shrinking, increase the payment above the monthly interest amount and re-run the plan.

 Issuer minimum-rule comparison